CamWeil/MATH4610/softwaremanual/13cvecerrlinf.md

             }
         }

-   **Implementation/Code:** The following is the code for nmvecerrl2.cpp:
+   **Implementation/Code:** The following is the code for nmvecerrlinf.cpp:

         #include<iostream>
         #include<math.h>